uccser/cs-unplugged/csunplugged/topics/content/en/kidbots/unit-plan/lessons/fitness-unplugged.md

     -   A "GO" card to show the start of the program
     -   4 cards, each with a different exercise depicted on it
-    -   A card with that depicts how you should finish.
+    -   A card that depicts how you should finish.
         Ideas could be:

         -   Strike a pose